 Being conscious, or awake, in your relationship really comes down to being responsible for your mind, and intentional in how you love.

-Being willing to be truly responsible for your mind is what really separates the people who want to be seen as doing the work to people who actually lean into their work.
+Being willing to be truly responsible for your mind is what really separates the people who want to be seen as doing the work from people who actually lean into their work.

-It’s easy to project our shit on to our partner and make them the problem.
+It’s easy to project our shit onto our partners and make them the problem.
 What takes courage and real self-awareness is to constantly check in with where our relationship to ourselves (and to our lives) needs tending to and to take responsibility for what we discover.

 It’s easy to put in no effort, watch a relationship deteriorate, and then blame the divorce rate, or the ‘seven-year itch’, or smartphones, or whatever lazy cop-out of an excuse the advertising giants are pumping out to the masses.

 What takes real conscious work is putting in the effort every day to love them as they’ve never been loved before, and to simultaneously work towards being completely unguarded in the receiving of that same level of love from them.

 If you want to slide the fader into the more conscious side of the spectrum, here are some things you can do starting today.

 Here Is What You Can Do To Be More Awake In Your Relationship

 1. Become aware of, and be willing to verbalize your relationship needs.